Health administration informatics: Careers

-The market demand for a specialized advanced degree that integrates Health Care Administration and Informatics is growing as the concept has gained support from the academic and professional communities.
-Recent articles in Health Management Technology cite the importance of integrating information technology with health care administration to meet the unique needs of the health care industry.
-The health care industry has been estimated to be around 10 years behind other industries in the application of technology and at least 10 to 15 years behind in leadership capability from the technology and perhaps the business perspective (Seliger, 2005; Thibault, 2005).
+The market demand for an advanced degree that integrates Health Care Administration and Informatics is growing as the concept has gained support from the academic and professional communities.Health Management Technology cite the importance of integrating information technology with health care administration to meet the needs of the health care industry.
+The industry has been estimated to be around 10 years behind others in the application of technology and behind in leadership capability from the technology and perhaps the business perspective (Seliger, 2005; Thibault, 2005).
 This means there is quantifiable demand in the work force for health care administrators who are also prepared to lead in the field of health care administration informatics.

 In addition, the increasing costs and difficulties involved in evaluating the projected benefits from IT investments are requiring health care administrators to learn more about IT and how it affects business processes.
 The health care Chief Information Officer (CIO) must be able to build enterprise wide systems that will help reduce the administrative cost and streamline the automation of administrative processes and patient record keeping.
 Increasingly, the CIO is relied upon for specialized analytical and collaborative skills that will enable him/her to build systems that health care clinicians will use.
 A recent well-publicized debacle (shelving of a $34 million computer system after three months) at a top U. S. hospital underlines the need for leaders who understand the health care industry information technology requirements (Connolly, 2005).

-Several professional organizations have also addressed the need for academic preparation that integrates the two specializations addressed by UMUC’s MSHCAI degree.
+Several professional organizations have also addressed the need for academic preparation that integrates the two specializations addressed by UMUC's MSHCAI degree.
 In the collaborative response to the Office of the National Coordinator for Health Information Technology (ONCHIT) request for information regarding future IT needs, thirteen major health and technology organizations endorsed a “Common Framework” to support health information exchange in the United States, while protecting patient privacy.
 The response cited the need for continuing education of health information management professionals as a significant barrier to implementation of a National Health Information Network (NHIN) (The Collaborative Response, 2005).